mahadevans87/mockatron/README.md

 # Install

-NPM package coming soon!
+npm i --global mockatron

 To build locally type the following command from the root directory -

 `$ npm install --global .`